Download the free deal analysis calculator which will help you accurately screen good from bad deals saving you a ton of time.

 The other major concern – when it comes time to sell, will you be able to get the same or lower cap rate, or will it be higher?

 If you’re buying at a 15 cap, you’re very unlikely to sell it at a 7 cap.
-It’s just probably not going to happen.
+It could happen, but it’s really unlikely.

 Let’s say the city your in has C-class property trading around an 8% capitalization rate and you find a sweet deal at a 12 cap!
 It’s fully occupied, fully stabilized, needs almost no work, and they will trade it for a ridiculous 12 cap.
 Sounds like a steal, right?